raspberrypilearning/mandala/en/step_2.md

 --- /task ---

-<mark>not sure what we decided in terms of a starter project, have forgotten!
-This may need to be tweaked.</mark>

 You should see a shape sprite that looks a little bit like a flower petal.

-You will use **functions** or `my blocks`{:class="block3myblocks"} to create a pattern with this shape.
-You may remember creating functions to organise your code in [Nature Rover](https://projects.raspberrypi.org/en/projects/nature-rover/3), and to make it so you do not have to write the same code over and over again in [Puzzle Room](https://projects.raspberrypi.org/en/projects/puzzle-room/4).
+You will use **functions** (`my blocks`{:class="block3myblocks"}) to create a pattern with this shape.
+You may remember creating functions to organise your code in [Nature Rover](https://projects.raspberrypi.org/en/projects/nature-rover/3), and repeat the same code in [Puzzle Room](https://projects.raspberrypi.org/en/projects/puzzle-room/4).
 Functions can also be used to optimise your programs/projects.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Optimisation**</span> makes computer programs as efficient as possible using as little memory (or lines of code, or blocks) as possible. <mark>think of best example</mark>
+<span style="color: #0faeb0">**Optimisation**</span> makes computer programs as efficient as possible using as little memory (or lines of code, or blocks) as possible.
+An easy way to think about this would be when you are planning your journey to save as much time and energy as possible:

+<mark>image here</mark>
 </p>

 --- task ---